-As the central piece of your web strategy, you’ll need to do everything possible to ensure your website reaches its full potential.
-To help, we’ve compiled a list of easy tips for optimizing your nonprofit’s website without help from a professional web developer:
+As the focus of your digital strategy, you’ll need to do everything possible to ensure your website reaches its full potential.
+To help, we’ve compiled a list of easy tips for optimizing your nonprofit’s website without help from a professional web developer.

 1. Ensure your website is mobile-friendly

 - Forms.
-Any forms (e.g. your volunteer application, donation page, and event forms) should scale for mobile.
-Otherwise, visitors may have to zoom in and out or rotate their devices to fill out the form on a smaller screen.
+Any forms (e.g. your volunteer application, donation page, and event forms) should scale for smaller screens.
+Otherwise, visitors may have to zoom in and out or rotate their devices to fill out the form, which may easily frustrate your supporters and make for a negative user experience.

 - Pop-ups.
-Pop-ups can be frustrating for mobile users if they can’t locate the close button due to it being off-screen.
-It’s best to avoid pop-ups altogether, but if you do include them, check that they resize for smaller devices.
+Pop-ups often translate poorly to smaller screens, in which mobile users can’t locate the close button due to it being off-screen.
+It’s best to avoid pop-ups altogether, but if you do include them, check that they can be resized.

 - Images.
-When you take the time to select compelling images, you want as many visitors as possible to see them.
 Make sure your images adjust for different screen sizes.
-Otherwise, your mobile users will be overwhelmed with large images that fill their entire screen and distract them from other, more important content.
+Otherwise, your mobile users will be overwhelmed with large images that fill their entire screen and distract them from other more important content.

 - Buttons.
 Buttons are calls-to-action that encourage visitors to act once they’re inspired.
-These buttons let users know exactly what steps to take next.
 When used strategically, they can play a major role in your mobile fundraising and shouldn’t be cut simply because the screen is smaller.

 2. Incorporate search engine optimization best practices

-In short, SEO is the process of improving your nonprofit’s website to help it prominently rank on popular search engines like Google.
-This directly impacts your nonprofit website’s performance by boosting the quantity and quality of web traffic.
-However, effective SEO involves more than making a few minor adjustments.
-Rather, you’ll need to engrain best practices in your approach across your entire website.
+Search engine optimization (SEO) is the process of improving your nonprofit’s website to help it prominently rank on popular search engines like Google.
+This directly impacts your website’s performance by boosting the quantity and quality of web traffic.

 - Minimize page load time.
 Google recommends a load time of 3 seconds or less.
 You can reduce your page load speed by compressing images and minimizing the number of elements on the page (such as excessive coding and unnecessary characters).
 Not only is page speed a Google ranking factor, but quicker load times also lead to lower bounce rates, particularly with mobile users.
 In fact, as page load time goes from one to ten seconds, the probability of a mobile user bouncing increases by 123%.

-- Add alternative text to images.
-Alternative text, or alt-text for short, is a short phrase or sentence that describes an image’s appearance or purpose on a web page.
-This text will be displayed in the event that an image is unable to load.
+- Add alt-text to images.
+Alt-text is a short phrase or sentence that describes an image’s appearance or purpose on a web page for visitors using screen reading technology.
 Put simply, alt-text tells search engines what your page is about, so it can deliver your content to the right audiences.
-It also helps for visitors using screen reader technology.

 - Customize your meta descriptions.
 A meta description is a brief summary of a page’s content and purpose.
 This is what search engines display in search results to tell users what your page is about.
 A well-written meta description can persuade the right audience to click through to your content if it appears to include the information they’re searching for.

 Good SEO involves several moving parts.
-These three options will serve as a great starting point, but you’ll need to continue your research if you want to fully maximize your organization’s visibility online.
-By doing so, you’ll boost traffic and connect with the right audience, so you can make progress toward your conversion goals.
+These four best practices will serve as a great starting point, but you’ll need to continue to grow your SEO techniques if you want to fully maximize your organization’s visibility online.
+By doing so, you’ll increase traffic and connect with the right audience, so you can make progress toward your conversion goals.

 3. Implement security measures

-When a supporter enters their private information such as a home address or credit card information, they’re indicating that they trust your team and perceive your cause as worthy of support.
-If your nonprofit’s website experiences a data breach or passes payment information over an unsecured server, you’ll likely lose that trust and support altogether, even when it’s entirely unintentional.
+When a supporter enters their private information on your website, such as credit card information or a home address, they’re indicating that they trust your team.
+If your website experiences a data breach, you’ll likely lose this trust and support altogether.

 To protect supporters’ information to the best of your abilities, implement these extra security procedures:

 - Ensure your donation form is PCI compliant.
-Invest in a PCI-compliant payment processor so that it encrypts your donors’ payment information when they donate.
-What this means is that an intercepting attacker would only see random characters instead of credit card details.
-To explore effective nonprofit donation processing further, learn more with this helpful guide.
+According to Morweb, investing in a PCI-compliant payment processor is essential in order to protect your donors’ payment information.
+A payment processor encrypts donors’ credit card information, so that an intercepting attacker would only see random characters instead of credit card details.

 - Maintain your HTTPS status.
 This acronym stands for “HyperText Transfer Protocol Secure” and is an encrypted version of HTTP, which is the main protocol for transferring data online.
 HTTPS encrypts the communication between your browser and server so that hackers cannot intercept the information.